Rast1234/code-retreat-life-game/README.md

 Iteration 3
 -----------
-* Methods are less than 3 lines
+* Methods are less or equal than 3 lines
 * Infinite game field (we're failed actually, we made it cyclic)
 * Don't use mouse :)
 * You and your teammate exchange seats every 5 minutes